Genetic testing for breast cancer: Psychological and social impact

-If genetic testing reveals a BRCA gene mutation, you might experience a range of responses to learning your test results, including:
+If genetic testing reveals that you carry a gene with changes that increase your risk of breast cancer, you might experience a range of responses to learning your test results, including:

 - Anxiety about developing cancer.
-Having an altered BRCA gene doesn't mean you'll definitely get breast or ovarian cancer.
-Test results can't determine your exact level of risk, at what age you may develop cancer, how aggressively the disease might progress or how your risk of death from cancer compares with other women's risk.
+Carrying an altered gene doesn't mean you'll definitely get cancer.
+Test results can't determine your exact level of risk, at what age you may develop cancer or how aggressively the disease might progress.

 - Relief of knowing your risk status.
 You may view your test results in a positive light: Now you know what you're up against.
 You can step up cancer surveillance efforts or take risk-reducing steps, such as preventive surgery or medications.
 You also have the potential to inform and educate family members who may be affected.

-- Guilt about passing a gene mutation on to your child.
-Learning your genetic status may prompt fears that your child or children also have inherited the gene mutation.
-If you learn that you are a carrier of the breast cancer gene, this can lead to more questions and anxiety about when is the best time to discuss the results with your children.
+- Worry about passing a gene to your child.
+Learning your genetic status could prompt fears that your children may have inherited the gene.
+If you learn that you are a carrier of a gene linked to breast cancer, this can lead to more questions and anxiety about when is the best time to discuss the results with your children.

 - Stress over major medical decisions.
 Receiving a positive test result means you'll want to consider cancer prevention and early detection strategies that are best for you.
 Discussing options with a genetic counselor, breast specialist or oncologist can help guide you.

-Talk about these — or any other — concerns with your genetic counselor, doctor or other health care provider.
+Talk about these — or any other — concerns with your genetic counselor or other health care provider.

 Negative test results

-Learning that genetic testing found no alteration in the BRCA genes might produce feelings of:
+Learning that genetic testing found no gene changes that could increase breast cancer risk might produce feelings of:

-Relief that you don't have an increased cancer risk.
-If your test result is negative and there's a known mutation in your family, you may feel like a huge weight has been lifted off your shoulders.
-However, given your family history, you'll want to develop a plan with your doctor for follow-up screening based on your family history.
+Relief that you're less likely to have an increased cancer risk.
+If your test result is negative for gene changes that have been identified in other family members, you may feel like a huge weight has been lifted off your shoulders.
+However, given your family history, you'll want to develop a screening plan with your health care provider that is right for you based on your particular situation.

 It would be a mistake to let your negative test results lull you into a false sense of security.
-You still face the same level of cancer risk as the general population — or maybe slightly higher because of your family history — and that makes your odds about 1 in 8 for developing breast cancer during your lifetime.
+You still face the same level of cancer risk as the general population — or maybe slightly higher because of your family history.

-- 'Survivor' guilt.
-Testing negative for a BRCA mutation may bring on feelings of guilt — especially if other family members do carry the mutation and face an increased cancer risk.
+- "Survivor" guilt.
+Testing negative for gene changes that increase the risk of breast cancer may bring on feelings of guilt — especially if other family members do carry the gene changes and face an increased cancer risk.

 See more In-depth

-- Breast cancer screening.
-National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/screening/breast/healthprofessional.
-Accessed July 24, 2013.
+- Genetic testing for inherited cancer susceptibility.
+National Cancer Institute. https://www.cancer.gov/about-cancer/causes-prevention/genetics/genetic-testing-fact-sheet.
+Accessed July 6, 2021.